researchsoft/website/content/taskforces/20-content.md

 ReSA community consultations facilitate discussions to identify and prioritise challenges across ReSA's three key themes: people, policy and infrastructure.
 Community consultations are core ReSA activities, enabling the community to collaborate on elucidating how to advance visibility of research software.

 The **[ReSA People Roadmap](https://www.researchsoft.org/documents/people-roadmap.pdf)** community consultation facilitated identification and prioritisation of the major issues related to people (or personnel) challenges faced by the research software community, including research software engineers.
-The People Roadmap  interviewed 28 research software initiatives to identify strategies and programs across, to identify common issues and priorities.
+The People Roadmap interviewed 28 research software initiatives to identify strategies and programs across the research software community, and determine common issues and priorities.

 * Roles/careers/recognition, e.g., Research Software Engineers (RSEs), research software product managers, research software community managers
 * Skills needed and provision of training (including resources such as best practice guides)